About Oregon MESA

-Oregon MESA was founded on the belief that access to a STEM education and exposure to successful role models can irrevocably change the course of an underrepresented student’s life.
+Oregon MESA was founded in 1985 on the belief that access to a STEM education and exposure to successful role models can irrevocably change the course of an underrepresented student’s life.

 From the beginning, we knew we needed to meet students where they already were: at school.
 We knew we had to not only show them the paths available, but also instill in them the confidence that they would be successful in their educational pursuits.
 We have proven time and time again that the most powerful tool we can give to students is the opportunity to try unique approaches without the fear of failure.

 Oregon MESA serves middle and high school students historically underrepresented in the fields of STEM (science, technology, engineering, and math).
 Underrepresented students are defined as students of color, girls, recent immigrants and refugees, impoverished populations, and first generation college students.
 We currently have MESA programs in schools in the Portland metro-area and Salem.